 The Dungeon event in Heroes vs Hordes has changed significantly.
-It's no longer a weekly event you finish while you sit on the toilet.
-It's now a daily grind with new mechanics, making it a more time-intensive event but with the potential for better rewards.
+It's no longer a weekly event that you finish while you sit on the toilet.
+It's now a daily grind with new mechanics, making it a more time-intensive event, but with the potential for better rewards.

 Let's see how we can best use your non-toilet time to maximize your rewards.